ViceBitz/RoboLimited/README.md

 - Informs immediate purchase decisions with z-score and margin analysis
 - Cache sales data to classify price points quickly
 - Finds trends and identifies outliers in past sales data
-- Forecasts future prices with STL decomposition and Fourier regression on seasonal data to guide long-term trading
+- Forecasts future prices with STL decomposition and Fourier regression

 ---